arumds/dogmap/README.md

 --finaldir genome-processing/aligned \
 --knownsites UU_Cfam_GSD_1.0.BQSR.DB.bed.gz
 ```
-Running this pipeline should take ~8hrs producing VCF files from the 6 SV callers and SNP gVCF by utlizing local scratch as tmp, which is 1.5-2hrs more than the original mapping pipeline.
+Running this pipeline should take ~8hrs producing VCF files from the 6 SV callers and SNP gVCF by utlizing tmpSSD as tmp.

 ```
 SV Output files: